Casper the Friendly Ghost: Television

 Between 1990 and 1994, Casper appeared in The Harveytoons Show which was known as Casper and Friends in the UK.
 This show featured other Harvey Comics characters and series including: Little Audrey, Tommy Tortoise and Moe Hare, Baby Huey, Herman and Katnip, Buzzy the Crow, Modern Madcaps, Possum Pearl, Professor Schmatlz, Jeeper and Creeper and others.
 The show consisted of Famous Studios-produced cartoons from 1950 to 1964 and each episode of the series included three full cartoons and one "ToonTake" segment.

 In 1996, Amblin Entertainment and Universal Cartoon Studios created a new Casper series for Fox Kids called The Spooktacular New Adventures of Casper, based on the 1995 feature, that lasted two years and was never seen on television again after 1998.

 In 2009, MoonScoop Group, in association with Classic Media, TF1 and DQ, produced a TV show named Casper's Scare School, based on the film of the same name.

 In 2020, Casper appeared in a supporting role in the "Scare Bud" episode of Harvey Girls Forever!, a series based on Harvey Comics characters.

-A new live-action television series was announced to be in development at Peacock, co-produced between Universal Content Productions and DreamWorks Animation with Wu Kai-yu writing and executive producing.
-There has been no new information since then.
+A new live-action television series was announced to be in development at Peacock in 2022, co-produced between Universal Content Productions and DreamWorks Animation with Wu Kai-yu writing and executive producing.
+The series ultimately did not move forward.
+Instead a new series, inspired by Netflix's Wednesday, was announced for Disney+ in 2026, and set to be executive produced by Steven Spielberg, Rob Letterman, and Hilary Winston.

 Casper can be seen on Casper and Company on MeTV Toons weekdays.